 Beach Water Quality

-Hastings Prince Edward Public Health’s Environmental Health Department monitors public beaches in accordance with the Beach Management Guidance Document.
+Hastings Prince Edward Public Health’s Environmental Health Department monitors public beaches in accordance with the Operational Approaches for Recreational Water Guideline.
 We collect and submit water samples for testing from municipally designated beaches from May to September each year.

 Beach postings occur when water is contaminated with bacteria that are potentially harmful to the health of swimmers.
 A beach may also be posted because of floating debris, oil, scum, or excessive weed/algae growth.